kathiravankb13/Module-14/APPLICATIONS OF QUEUE.md

 ---

 ### AIM
-To write a Python program to implement CPU Process Scheduling using a queue.
+To write a Python program to insert 14, 15 at FRONT END of deque using collection built-in function.
 ---

 ### ALGORITHM